xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 This empirical analysis has 3 objectives.

-- It attempts to identify Pfizer company’s position in the pharmaceutical industry.
+- Identify Pfizer company’s position in the pharmaceutical industry.

 - Visualise the trend of business aspects in Pfizer from 2016 to 2018.

-- Given that the ESG scores have triggered a wider concern of the company's corporate social responsibility.
-The analysis applied linear regression to disclose the relationship between total assets and ESG scores.
+- Apply linear regression to disclose the relationship between total assets and ESG scores.

 ### Brief